rancher/rancher.github.io/rancher/v1.6/en/cattle/adding-load-balancers/index.md

 _Available as of v1.6.11+_

-By default, if a targeted service of a load balancer is stopped when a request is made to the load balancer, the existing connections to the service will immediately be terminated.
-Users may get errors like `HTTP Bad Gateway (502)` when trying to access the load balancer.
-A service can be programmed with a drain timeout so that connections to the target services can be drained completely before connections are terminated.
+By default, if a targeted service of a load balancer is stopped when a request is made to the load balancer, the existing connections to the service will be immediately terminated.
+Users may get errors like `HTTP Bad Gateway (502)` when trying to access the load balancer as the connection to the target service has been dropped.
 Dropped connections are typically seen when the target service is being upgraded.

+To avoid these dropped connections, services can be programmed with a drain timeout so that when load balancers target services, these connections will be drained completely before being terminated.

 ##### How to enable connection drain on the target  services

-* When defining a target service, you will need to specify a non-zero drain timeout.
-In the UI, this is in the **Command** tab of the service.
-In compose, this is defined using `drain_timeout_ms`.
+* When defining a target service, you specify a non-zero drain timeout.
+In the **Command** tab of the service, you can define this timeout.
+In compose, you add the `drain_timeout_ms`.
 * The drain timeout value is the maximum time in milliseconds for which Rancher will attempt to drain existing connections to a stopping service container.
-After this amount of time, the container stop will be issued.
-During this time, no new connections will be made to the stopping container and the load balancer will already have removed this container from its list of backends.
+After this defined amount of time, the container will be stopped by Rancher.
+During this time, no new connections will be made to the container when it’s in `stopping` state, and the load balancer will have removed this container from its list of backends.
  * A non-zero drain timeout enables draining whenever a container goes to `stopping` state, which usually happens during service upgrade, service reconcile or direct container stop.

 > **NOTE:** By default, the drain timeout is `0` for a service and connection draining will not happen.

 ##### Known limitations:
 * There is no drain support for sidekick containers, containers using the `host` network and standalone containers.
-* Support exists only in load balancers `rancher/lb-service-haproxy:v0.7.15` or later,  rollback to older images will not succeed unless you add the label (`io.rancher.container.agent.role: environmentAdmin`) on the load balancer.
+* Support exists only in load balancers `rancher/lb-service-haproxy:v0.7.15` or later.
+* Rollback to older images of the load balancer will not succeed unless you add the label (`io.rancher.container.agent.role: environmentAdmin`) on the load balancer.

 ##### Example `docker-compose.yml`